13 April 2026

 Leverage = Notional Value / Equity (Margin)

 For example, if you have ₹1,00,000 in your trading account and you take a position with a notional value of ₹10,00,000, you are using 10x leverage.
-Understanding this connection is important because it indicates the overall size of the position.
+Understanding this relationship helps investors assess overall market exposure.
 In some cases, traders may focus only on margin balance, forgetting that their actual market risk is tied to the much larger notional amount.

 Proper notional exposure and leverage explained wouldn’t be complete without discussing risk limits.
 Professional traders use notional value to determine their overall position size.